Liedzeit/returnofliedzeit/src/levities/2024/12/03_bea.md

 So I asked the “Albummaster” of the site if it was OK to scrape the pages for data.
 He said there was nothing he could do about it, which I took as a sort of yes.
 I started scraping with Puppeteer, but was still in the testing phase (having scraped only a few dozen pages) when the thread was taken offline by the admin.
 The thread was too long with over 220,000 posts and was causing problems.
 (There is a new thread on the same subject online. - I hope I did not make things worse by scraping it).

 But then the admin sent me a dump file of all the posts and I used that to create a chart of “Most albums listened to by BEA members 2014 - 2024”.
-Thank you Jon!
+Thank you Admin!

 So in this blog post I would like to talk about some technical issues and then offer some thoughts on the resulting chart.